 SPICE kernels management#

-provides two command line interfaces (CLI) that can be used in your terminal
+The planetary-coverage provides two command line interfaces (CLI) that can be used in your terminal to download a list of kernels from the different space agencies.
+See SPICE download CLI section for more details.

 Knowing which kernels are required for your needs can be complicated, but usually, your kernel provider should give you a metakernel listing all the kernels recommended for a specific configuration.
 For ESA, these metakernels can be found on ESA SPICE service website and the ESA SPICE bitbucket registry.

-provides also an interface to download automatically the latest version of
+The planetary-coverage provides also an interface to download automatically the latest version of ESA metakernels for you.

 Tip